eclipse-sumo/sumo/docs/web/docs/Vehicle_Type_Parameter_Defaults.md

     The correct setting may be dependent on the car-following model in use.
 This is especially true for `accel` and `decel` which usually do *not* denote the maximum values achievable by the vehicle but rather the convenient values.
 If you use a different model than Krauss you should probably revisit the values.

+Please note that `personCapacity` and `mass` do usually not include a driver in the tables below.
+(So a bicycle has a capacity of 1 and this does not mean the children's seat but the driver; and a mass of 10kg obviously does not include the driver.)
+The only exception here is the default passenger car which has a capacity of 4 while the average car out there has probably rather 5 places.
+But using all 5 places is probably rather exceptional so the historic default has been kept and it is maybe the better value for taxi scenarios as well.
+Please also note that the mass in the handbook of a private car usually *includes* the average driver's weight.

+Whether the exclusion is correct or not also depends on the way you set up the simulation.
+If persons are modelled explicitly it is right, if not, you probably do not care about personCapacity and variable mass anyway, but if you do please revisit your vType settings.

 ## Pedestrians and Two-Wheelers